-- Without the parameter "details," only the outlet name is displayed.
-For outlet-switching capable models, the outlet state is also displayed. - With the parameter "details," more outlet information is displayed in addition to the outlet name, such as the outlet rating.
+- Without the parameter "details," only the outlet name and state are displayed. - With the parameter "details," more outlet information is displayed in addition to the state, such as rated current, voltage, active power, active energy, and outlet settings.

 Outlet Group Information